 Well, there is no scientific evidence to show that ticks and fleas cause seizures.
 Many studies show that the culprit could be flea and tick products.
 The American Veterinary Medical Association (AVMA) narrows it to isoxazoline class drugs.
 They go further to name three specific products: Bravecto, Simparica, and Nexgard.

-Are Some Dogs More Vulnerable?
+Are Some Dogs More Vulnerable to These Seizures?

 Yes, some canines will be more vulnerable to the side effects of tick and flea products.
 Top of the list are those with underlying health conditions.
 Such include neurological conditions or sensitivities.